 Active in Calif.

-Collection Summary: An interview of Susan Benay conducted 2000 Nov.
-30, by Paul Karlstrom, for the Archives of American Art, in Karlstrom's office, San Marino, Calif.
+Collection Summary: An interview of Susan Benay conducted 2000 November 30, by Paul Karlstrom, for the Archives of American Art, in Karlstrom's office, San Marino, California.

 This interview focuses on Benay's brief career as a model in her late teens and early twenties, during which time she posed for most of the leading artists in the Los Angeles area.
 Benay recollects posing for prominent artists, including Richard Diebenkorn, Charles White, John Altoon, Sam Clayberger, Jirayr Zorthian, and physicist/artist Richard Feynman.